DSchaedler/dragonrubyautocomplete/README.md

  * Configuration files, settings, System Libraries, Corresponding Source or other work which is included because it is necessary for compilation, but was not created by the author.
  * Source Code from other authors, which will will be licensed and noted when appropriate.

+## What gives you the right to reproduce the DragonRuby Documentation?

+Most Importantly, Amir Rajan (Creator of DragonRuby) knows what I'm doing and could ask me to take this down at any time.
+I am a moderator in the DragonRuby official Discord and have contributed heavily to the community.

+Secondly, the portion of the docs that is reproduced is the section referred to as the API.
+The documentation page has no license listed, and the dragonruby.org Terms of Service only specify that you many not use the service to violate any laws (including copyright laws.
+Purchasing and downloading the engine itself also offers no further license agreement.

+Under Supreme Court ruling No. 18–956.
+(Argued October 7, 2020—Decided April 5, 2021) the United States Supreme Court held that
+> Google’s copying of the Java SE API, which included only those
+> lines of code that were needed to allow programmers to put their
+> accrued talents to work in a new and transformative program, was a fair
+> use of that material as a matter of law.
+Pp. 11–36.

+Very little is reproduced outside of the API potion, and no other copyrighted material like samples, guides, images, etc. are used.
+I would argue that this work transforms the API documentation in a way which allows programmers to use their accrued talents in a new way.
+However, fair use law is gross.
+Amir, please don't sue me.